kevinlimantoro123/tp/docs/UserGuide.md

 Format: `filter COMMON_IDENTIFIER`

-* Only 1 common identifier TYPE can be inputted at a time.
-Note that for tags, multiple tags can be specified for filtering eg. `filter t/friend colleague`.
+* Only 1 common identifier and 1 common identifier TYPE can be inputted at a time.
 * There are 3 common identifiers that can be used to filter for a contact:
     * `n/NAME`
     * `a/ADDRESS`
     * `t/TAG`
-* This search will return all contacts that match the common attribute provided.
+* This search will return all contacts within the user's entire contact list that exactly or approximately match the common attribute provided.
 * The inputs are case-insensitive e.g. `JOHN` will match `john`.

-* Only full words will be matched e.g. `han` will not match `hans`.
+Searching by `NAME` allows for one misspelled or missing letter in each part of the name i.e. surname, last name.
+If the `NAME` inputted is more than 1 word, contacts that only match part of the `NAME` and are not similar enough will not be listed.

 Examples:
-* `filter n/alex` returns all contacts with the name `alex`
+* `filter n/Alex` can return contacts with names `Alec` and `Alex Yeoh` but not `David`
+* `filter n/Alex Yeoh` can return contacts with names `Alec Yeoh` and `Alex Marvin Yeoh`, but not `Alex Tan` and `Marvin Yeoh`

+Searching by `ADDRESS` allows for two misspelled or missing letters in each part of the address, except for numeric parts (e.g. block number), which must be exact.
+Unit number is exempted from this exception.
+Contacts that only match part of the `ADDRESS` inputted will not be listed and are not similar enough.

+Examples:
+* `filter a/Blk 123 Geylang St 31` can return contacts with address `Blk 123 Geylang St 31, #06-30` and `Blk 123 Geylang St 31, #06-41` but not `Blk 123 Geylang St 30, #06-31`
+* `filter a/Blk 123 Geylang St 31 #06-40` can return contacts with address `Blk 123 Geylang St 31, #06-30` but not `Blk 123 Geylang St 31` and `Blk 123 Lorong St 31,`

+Searching by `TAG` allows for two misspelled or missing letters in each part of the tag.
+If the `TAG` inputted is more than 1 word, contacts that only match part of the `TAG` and are not similar enough will not be listed.

+Examples:
-* `filter a/123 street` returns all contacts with the address `123 street`
+* `filter t/supplier` can return contacts with the tag `supplier` and `paint supplier`
-* `filter t/friend` returns all contacts with the tag `friend`
+* `filter t/paint supplier` can return contacts with the tag `acrylic paint supplier` but not those with the tag `paper supplier`

 ### Deleting a contact : `delete`